danirus/buildbot-sample-conf/README.md

 # Buildbot Sample Configuration

 This document describes how to do continuous integration of webapps with Buildbot.
 It contains configuration files for Buildbot, Git, Apache and Nginx.
+It's the follow up of [this story](http://danir.us/blog/stories/2013/may/27/continuous-integration-web-apps-buildbot/).

 ## 1. Scenario